AkshataShanmugam/HumanActivityRecognitionModels/README.md

 ### Note:
 - LightGBM can be sensitive to the choice of parameters.
 You can experiment with different hyperparameters as needed.
 - For the Random Forest model, hyperparameter tuning is demonstrated using GridSearchCV.
 The best parameters and the corresponding accuracy are displayed.
 - Make sure to have the `data.csv` dataset uploaded to your Colab environment.
+It is added in the repository in the zipped format, unzip before use.

 Thank you for using this multi-class classification demonstration script in Google Colab.
 If you have any questions or need assistance, please feel free to reach out.